 A great way to end your gentle yoga practice is with this restorative, calming pose.
 Legs Up the Wall Pose can be helpful in relieving anxiety, mild depression, insomnia, digestive problems, varicose veins, menopausal symptoms, and tired legs.

 - Place a folded blanket flush against the wall and sit on the blanket with your right hip touching the wall and your knees touching your chest.

-- Shift your weight so your back and shoulders are on the floor, with your sitting bone against the base of the wall and your legs extended up on the wall in a restful position.
+- Shift your weight so your back and shoulders are on the floor, with your sitting bone against the base of the wall and lengthen your legs until they are extended up on the wall in a restful position.

 - Let your head and chest rest heavily.
 Relax the rest of your muscles and let your hands rest on the floor or on your belly.

 - Helpful Modification: If you have a belt or strap, create a one-foot loop and wrap it around the legs, mid-way between your ankles and knees.
 Allow the weight of your legs to be supported by the strap.

 - Sit in this pose for 10 to 15 minutes, fully releasing and relaxing your body and focusing on deep breathing.

 As you work through your yoga practice, keep in mind:

 - You can modify these restorative yoga poses to accommodate your physical needs, using props such as blocks, blankets, cushions, or chairs.